Are you considering hiring a project manager for your upcoming office build-out or renovation?

 Here are five key questions to address when interviewing potential project managers:

-3. Have they worked on a project in our field before?
+3. Have they worked on similar projects?

 4. What was the outcome of their last project?